-Fertilize at least twice a year – late April and late September/early October.
+Fertilize at least twice a year – late April (or after the lawn has been mown twice) and late September/early October.
 A third fertilization can be done in June if necessary.

 Fertilize with an organic, slow release, high nitrogen fertilizer.
 Sustane 8-2-4 is a poultry manure based fertilizer which has been our recommendation for years.